-Run by UMB’s Carey School of Law, the Just Advice clinic offers residents free and low-cost legal services in family law, housing, employment, expungement, insurance, criminal law, civil law, and elder law.
+Run by the University of Maryland Carey School of Law, the Just Advice clinic offers residents free and low-cost legal services in family law, housing, employment, expungement, insurance, criminal law, civil law, and elder law.

 UMB job hub

-UMB’s Office of Human Resource Services staff talk to residents on-site about jobs available at UMB and help them apply for open positions.
+Staff members of UMB’s Office of Human Resource Services talk to residents on-site about jobs available at UMB and help them apply for open positions.